 What slipped my mind, however, was the fact that we currently live in this grand old age of information, and oftentimes mindlessly allow technology to navigate our moves.
 After a few disappointing hours of searching for ways to feed my rose cravings, the following day, my social media news feeds brilliantly led me to one very unique discovery: Pure Rose.
 “AH-HA!”
 I exclaimed out loud in my apartment.
 This certainly looked like a qualified contender, if ever there was one.

 Born in Bulgaria.
-Made in California.
+Made with love in California.
 Now we’re talking!
 I needed to know more.
 A Bulgarian Rose super herb with healing and beautifying powers?
 Rosa Damascena.
 Had it been my BODY craving the rose all along when I mistakenly thought it was simply my tastebuds craving it?
 Rose Nectar.
 Rose Yummies.
 Science and ancient wisdom.
 I felt I had stumbled upon a secret gold mine.